octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 # Smart Contract

-A Tezos smart contract is a piece of **code** written in Michelson language (a low-level stack-based Turing-complete language).
+A Tezos smart contract is a piece of **code** written in the Michelson language (a low-level stack-based Turing-complete language).

+##TODO is a phrase missing here?

 It also defines all **entrypoints** (invocable functions) of the smart contract.
-In other words it defines the prototype of each entrypoint (e.g. specifies the types of parameters of the entrypoint).
+In other words, it defines the prototype of each entrypoint (e.g. specifies the types of parameters for the entrypoint).

-It also defines the **storage** of the smart contract (i.e. the data structure of the persistent memory associated to the smart contract).
+It also defines the **storage** of the smart contract (i.e. the data structure of the persistent memory associated with the smart contract).

 ![](../../static/img/ligo/smart_contract.svg)
 <small className="figure">FIGURE 1: Smart contract</small>